In this and chapters 86 and 87, unless the context otherwise requires, the following definitions of terms shall prevail:

 3. "Gross earnings" means recurring payments by employer to the employee for employment, before any authorized or lawfully required deduction or withholding of funds by the employer, excluding irregular bonuses, retroactive pay, overtime, penalty pay, reimbursement of expenses, expense allowances, and the employer's contribution for welfare benefits.

 4. The words "injury" or "personal injury" shall be construed as follows:

 a.
 They shall include death resulting from personal injury.

 b.
 They shall not include a disease unless it shall result from the injury and they shall not include an occupational disease as defined in section 85A.8.

 5. "Pay period" means that period of employment for which the employer customarily or regularly makes payments to employees for work performed or services rendered.

-6. "Payroll taxes" means an amount, determined by tables adopted by the workers' compensation commissioner pursuant to chapter 17A, equal to the sum of the following:
+6. "Payroll taxes" means an amount, determined by tables adopted by the industrial commissioner pursuant to chapter 17A, equal to the sum of the following:

 a.
 An amount equal to the amount which would be withheld pursuant to withholding tables in effect on July 1 preceding the injury under the Internal Revenue Code, and regulations pursuant thereto, as amended, as though the employee had elected to claim the maximum number of exemptions for actual dependency, blindness and old age to which the employee is entitled on the date on which the employee was injured.